Chacha-Chen/DataBase_Notes/MySQL Isolation Levels.md

 ## REPEATABLE_READ
 snapshot
 A representation of data at a particular time。 which remains the same even as changes are committed by other transactions.
-Used by certain isolation levels to <mark>allow consistent reads</mark>.
+Used by certain isolation levels to **allow consistent reads**.

 ### consistent non-locking read:
 - plain SELECT statements